 If you live in an area where many homes have flat roofs, it’s likely that your local installers will have experience working with these kinds of systems.
 However, you should always get multiple quotes from installers to ensure that you’re working with a company that has the right expertise and background for your needs.

-The best way to find multiple local solar installers is to register your property on the EnergySage Solar Marketplace.
-When you join, simply indicate the location of your property on Google Maps so installers will know that your property has a flat roof (they will see an overhead satellite image).
+The best way to find multiple local solar installers is to register your property on the EnergySage Marketplace.
+When you sign up, you’ll input your property address so installers will know that your property has a flat roof (they’ll see an overhead satellite image).
 To ensure that you get quotes from companies who will work on your property, you can also indicate that you’re looking for a flat roof installation when you set up your preferences after joining.